iCliniq Logo

 Welcome back to icliniq.com.

-I saw the attached pictures and prescriptions. (attachment removed to protect patient identity).
-There are extensive redness on the forehead, nose, cheeks, and chin.
-Such kind of itchy red rash can be due to polymorphous light eruption also.
-But it is associated with irritation on sun exposure usually and also involves other sun-exposed sites like forearms and V of the chest.
+I saw the attached pictures and prescriptions (attachment removed to protect patient identity).
+There is extensive redness on the forehead, nose, cheeks, and chin.
+Such an itchy red rash can also be due to polymorphous light eruption.
+But it is associated with irritation on sun exposure usually and also involves other sun-exposed sites like forearms and the V-shape of the chest.

 It is an easily treatable condition.
 But the use of sunscreen is mandatory.
-She can use any sunscreen with SPF (sun protecting factor) of more than 30 to be applied at 9 am, 12 pm, and 3 pm.
+She can use any sunscreen with an SPF (sun protection factor) of more than 30 to be applied at 9 am, 12 pm, and 3 pm.

-Along with this, she needs to apply Flutivate (Fluticasone) cream once daily over the lesions only, for a minimal amount for five days.
-For itching, she can take the tablet LCZ (Levocetirizine) 5 mg at night time.
-But just to be sure can you please tell me does she feels uncomfortable with sun exposure?
-Is there dandruff on the scalp and red scaly rash is present on the sides of nose folds and back of ear folds also?
-Because if so, we call it seborrheic dermatitis and then additional medications are required.
+Along with this, she needs to apply Flutivate (Fluticasone) (Corticosteroid) cream once daily over the lesions only, for a minimal amount for five days.
+For itching, she can take the tablet LCZ (Levocetirizine) (antihistamines) 5 mg at nighttime.
+But just to be sure, can you please tell me, does she feel uncomfortable with sun exposure?
+Is there dandruff on the scalp and red scaly rash present on the sides of the nose folds and back of the ear folds also?
+If so, we call it seborrheic dermatitis, and then additional medications are required.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!